DanieleCongiusti/Resource-Allocation-Satellite-Communication/notes.md

 ---

 Warm-Up Duration:
+**NtS**: *Describe how the Warm-up duration has been determined (copy description below) and add the graphs of the Moving Average for Throughput and Queue Length of the worst cases (QLen: any N,K=5 | Throup.: N24, any K).*

 &nbsp;	- Add the Statistics to collect the "Moving Average" for Throughput and Queue Length values &nbsp;	- Gather Test results
 &nbsp;	- Infer from the results how much Warm-Up time we need to consider before collecting the proper results &nbsp;		NB: IF the "Moving Average" is constant from the start, NO warm up period needed
-        - About 7s of warmup for the throughput (as N >= 12 is about 3s) and 3s for queue length -> Decided on 10s to add a little margin
+        - About 7s of warmup for the throughput and 3s for queue length -> Decided on 10s to add a little margin

 Simulation Time Duration:
 &nbsp;	The simulation time was selected to ensure a sufficiently large sample size, allowing the application of the Central Limit Theorem for the statistical analysis of aggregated metrics.
-&nbsp;	Since the recorded samples per run are done at every frame and a frame lasts 80ms, we picked a simulation time of 20s to have a large amount of data to compute the average Throughput and Queue Length
+&nbsp;	Since the recorded samples per run are done at every timeframe and a timeframe lasts 80ms, we picked a simulation time of 30s to have a large amount of data to compute the average Throughput and Queue Length after the Warm-Up period ((30-10)/0.08=250 timeframes total from which we gather samples for the final computation of the Avg Throughput and Avg Queue Length at the end of one run).

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_